Melissa Gorga Fans Flip Over Dramatic Pic With Husband Joe In Honor Of The Couple’s 16th Wedding Anniversary

 Melissa stood at the other end of the table.
 She wore her newly dark-colored hair long and loose.
 As she looked over her left shoulder toward the camera, a slight smile was on her face.
 In the pic, the Real Housewives of New Jersey star wore a white tank top and distressed, cut-off jean shorts, which were frayed at the bottom.
 She added a black belt to the outfit, and to finish off her casual look, Melissa added low-heeled wedge sandals.

-The duo was seen in the expansive formal area where a large, crystal chandelier was seen affixed to the ceiling above the table.
+The duo was seen in the expansive formal area where a large, crystal chandelier was seen affixed to the ceiling.
 From what appeared to be a living area, the image was taken through a spacious archway to where the couple stood together.
 Light-colored, tiled floors dominated the space.
 A wooden wine rack built into the wall was seen just beyond Melissa’s shoulders.
 Behind Joe, a large window that mirrored the shape of the archway was visible.
 It was uncovered and allowed plenty of natural light to flood the area.

-The dining table featured spindled legs and was also a light color.
-Upholstered chairs with tufted backs were placed around the table.
+The elegant dining table featured spindled legs and was also a light color, and chic upholstered chairs with tufted backs were placed around it.